elmoremh/Amanita-Population-Genomics/README.md

 # Amanita-Population-Genomics
 Scripts used for everything from trimming reads to GATK variant calling and phasing variants.
-All done in conenction with dissertation and the AmanitaBASE project.
+All done in connection with dissertation and the AmanitaBASE project.